 - a) reduce the amount of time roads are open;

-- b) reduce disturbance of wildlife:
+- b) reduce disturbance of wildlife;

 - c) enable prompt reforestation.

 - 5.1.1 All operators with timber dispositions in an area covered by an FHP/GDP must agree to the FHP and GDP before approval is granted.
 If agreement cannot be reached after all meaningful consultation has taken place, the following dispute resolution process can be implemented.
-Areas of disagreement will be documented and forwarded to the Environment and Sustainable Resource Development (ESRD) senior forester for review with the reviewing forester.
-Depending on the exact nature of the disagreement, ESRD will either: 1) facilitate a dispute resolution process, or 2) direct the operators on areas of disagreement through conditions of approval.
+Areas of disagreement will be documented and forwarded to the Delegated Authority for review with the reviewing forester.
+Depending on the exact nature of the disagreement, Alberta will either: 1) facilitate a dispute resolution process, or 2) direct the operators on areas of disagreement through conditions of approval.
 If either proponent disagrees with the determination of the senior forester, they may appeal the decision to the area manager. - 5.1.2 All roading, harvesting and silviculture operations shall be completed at a time and in a manner that enables effective reforestation and minimizes road access.